Captain Eppley was a physical chemist, born in New Jersey in 1883. Studying at Princeton, he received his M.A. in 1912 and his Ph.D. in 1919.

 Who may apply

-The Eppley Foundation supports advanced scientific research by Ph.D.s or M.D.s with an established record of publication in their specialties.
+The Eppley Foundation supports advanced, novel, scientific research by PhDs or MDs with an established record of publication in their specialties.
 Candidates with newly awarded doctorates occasionally, but rarely, meet the Foundation’s requirements for advanced research.
-Any applicant to the Foundation must be associated with a nonprofit educational or research institution.
-Funds are not issued directly to individuals.
+Any applicant to the Foundation must be associated with a nonprofit organization with headquarters or a branch office in the US to process the funds.
+Checks are not issued directly to individuals.

 Grants may be awarded for research in foreign countries but only when such applicants are US-based or associated with a US institution that will administer the grant on their behalf.
 The Foundation rarely considers proposals from foreign nationals studying in the US solely because they are therefore unable to qualify for federal funds.

-Letters of inquiry, not to exceed four pages, should be received by September 15th or March 15th.
+Letters of inquiry and grant proposals should be written in language clear to the layman.
+LOIs, not to exceed 1,000 words, should be received by September 15th or March 15th.
 Submissions in advance of those deadlines are encouraged.
+LOIs should specify the sum that will be requested.
 Invited grant proposals are considered during board meetings in December and June of each year.
-For invited proposals, due on October 15 or April 15, there is no page limit, but the proposal is expected to be concise and incorporate clear statements of significance, objectives, novelty, methods, expectations of success, and why the researcher believes the work cannot reasonably expect federal support, or support from other conventional funding sources.
+For invited proposals, due on October 15 or April 15, there is no page limit, but the proposal — as the LOI — is expected to be concise and incorporate clear statements of significance, objectives, novelty, methods, expectations of success, and why the researcher believes the work cannot reasonably expect federal support, or support from other conventional funding sources.
 There should also be a discussion of the broader ramifications of your work once it is completed.

 Notification of a successful application usually follows within two weeks of board meetings.
 A true emergency may be considered outside this schedule.